Dallas Rat Control

-This is a personal message from A Wildlife Pro and Masters Wildlife in Fort Worth and Dallas, TX.
+This is a personal message from Wildlife Command Center in Fort Worth and Dallas, TX.
 It is posted on my friend's website, orlandorats.com.
 We at Masters Wildlife also provide excellent rat control,

 and the rodents in Texas are the same as those in Florida.
 We use the same excellent principles and techniques used by OrlandoRats.
 The pricing and some other

 info on this site may not be relevant to our company, but just give us a call at

 817-945-3371, and we can discuss your rodent problem in Fort Worth and Dallas and get it taken care